HenkPoley/PhpDocBlockDoctor/README.md

 ## TODO

 * Handle PHP 'magic' such as Laravel Facades.
 We already handle a bit of __callStatic(), just not all the runtime injection that Laravel must be doing.
-* Maybe put the `use` statement cleaning behind some commandline option.
 * Propagate (full function-wide) `catch(\Specific\Exception $e)` through the call chain.
 We can be fairly sure that part of the code won't emit that exception.
 So you have at least some basic way to clean up the `@throws` annotations.
 * Follow proper ordering of PhpDoc tags.
 If there is one? @return comes before @throws. @see comes after @throws?
 * Somehow handle PHP's built-in functionality?
 Possibly stash `jetbrains/phpstorm-stubs` somewhere outside of vendor?
 (Should `composer` have a stubs section?)
 Make a derived version that only keeps the @throws tags?
 Even though to warn not to trust it, since they don't test exceptions are actually thrown, SOML.